-We have four RICS Registered Property Receivers who are each Fellows of the The Association of Property Fixed Charge Receivers (NARA) of which, one of our lead Receivers Daniel Hardy is a former Chairman (2013 – 2015).
+We have nine RICS Registered Property Receivers who are each Fellows of the The Association of Property Fixed Charge Receivers (NARA) of which, one of our lead Receivers Daniel Hardy is a former Chairman (2013 – 2015).

 Our experience in this area of recovery work is extensive and on a nationwide level.
 We have taken in excess of 200 Receivership appointments in the past three years covering a number of varying property sectors.

 Please click here to read more about our LPA Receivership service.

 Originally a creation of the Law of Property Act 1925 (s101), the powers afforded to a Law of Property Act (“LPA”) Receiver are limited by modern standards and an appointment is usually made under the lender’s fixed charge (mortgage) as well as under the powers afforded by 1925 Act.